Kelly Ripa: Awards and honors

 In 1999, she won the Best Actress Award at the New York International Independent Film and Video Festival for her work in The Stand-In.

 In 2007 and 2012, Ripa hosted the TV Land Awards to very positive reviews.
 She, herself, is an award winner, garnering five Soap Opera Digest Awards and three Daytime Emmy Award nominations for playing Hayley Vaughan on All My Children.

-Ripa was also recognized for her work on the Disney Parks Christmas Day Parade, which she co-hosted from 2001–2009, with the Emmy Award for Outstanding Special Class Special in 2006.
-She and co-host Regis Philbin have also twice won the Daytime Emmy Award for Outstanding Talk Show Host for Live! with Regis and Kelly, for which they also received 12 Emmy Award nominations and 4 People's Choice Award nominations.
-Subsequently, for Live! with Kelly and Michael, She and co-host Michael Strahan won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work in 2015 and 2016.
+Ripa was also recognized for her work on the Disney Parks Christmas Day Parade, which she co-hosted from 2001 to 2009, with the Emmy Award for Outstanding Special Class Special in 2006.
+She and co-host Regis Philbin also twice won the Daytime Emmy Award for Outstanding Talk Show Host for Live! with Regis and Kelly, for which they also received 12 Emmy Award nominations and 4 People's Choice Award nominations.

+Subsequently, for Live! with Kelly and Michael, she and co-host Michael Strahan won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work in 2015 and 2016.

 The Broadcast Pioneers inducted Ripa into their Hall of Fame for her tremendous success in the television industry on November 19, 2010, and also honoured her as their Person of the Year.

 On October 12, 2015, the Hollywood Chamber of Commerce honored Kelly Ripa with a star on the Hollywood Walk of Fame.

 On September 15, 2006, Ripa broke the Guinness World Record as twenty-four banana-cream pies were tossed at her mouth in one minute, as part of a Guinness World Record Breaker theme week on Live!.
 On September 16, 2011, Ripa broke the Guinness World Record for Most Grapes Trodden in 1 Minute, of 5.4 litres, as she extracted 8.4 litres.
 However, her competitor, Martina Servaty of Germany, extracted even more (8.6 litres), preventing Ripa from holding the new record.

-In 2008, Cowboy Mouth, a New Orleans, Louisiana-based rock band, honored Ripa by writing a song in tribute, entitled "Kelly Ripa", that appeared on their album Fearless.
+In 2008, Cowboy Mouth, a New Orleans, Louisiana–based rock band, honored Ripa by writing a song in tribute, entitled "Kelly Ripa", that appeared on their album Fearless.
 The band performed the song on Live! on March 13, 2008.

 In 2017, Ripa was inducted into the New Jersey Hall of Fame.

-In 2019 she was honored with her sixth daytime Emmy award.
+In 2019, she was honored with her sixth Daytime Emmy Award, winning the Daytime Emmy Award for Outstanding Entertainment Talk Show Host along with her co-host Ryan Seacrest.

+In 2024, she was honored with her seventh Daytime Emmy Award, winning the Daytime Emmy Award for Outstanding Entertainment Talk Show Host along with her co-host Mark Consuelos.